Alek Thomas Preview, Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.9 K/9, which ranks 13th in MLB.
+- The 8.9 strikeouts per nine innings compiled by the Padres pitching staff ranks 13th in the league.

-- The Padres have the sixth-ranked team ERA among all MLB pitching staffs (3.86).
+- The Padres' 3.85 team ERA ranks sixth across all league pitching staffs.

-- The Padres allow the ninth-fewest home runs in baseball (135 total, 1.1 per game).
+- Padres pitchers combine to rank 11th in baseball in home runs allowed (137 total, 1.1 per game).

-- In his most recent outing on Sunday against the Arizona Diamondbacks, the left-hander went 3 1/3 innings, allowing three earned runs while surrendering seven hits.
+- The right-hander's last time out was on Sunday against the Arizona Diamondbacks, when he threw five innings, surrendering two earned runs while giving up six hits.

+- In 18 games this season, the 33-year-old has amassed an ERA of 4.16, with 8.7 strikeouts per nine innings.
+Opponents are hitting .266 against him.

 © 2023 Data Skrive.
 All rights reserved.